iterorganization/IMAS-MATLAB/doc/doc_common/dev_guide.rst

 See the :ref:`build prerequisites` section for an overview of modules you need to load when on SDCC or packages to install when using Ubuntu 22.04.

-The recommended development folder layout is to clone all :ref:`Access Layer repositories` in a single root folder (``al-dev`` in below example, but the name of that folder is not important).
+The recommended development folder layout is to clone all :ref:`Repositories` in a single root folder (``al-dev`` in below example, but the name of that folder is not important).

 .. code-block:: text